Vaccination Information

 Saturday 2nd November – over 65’s

-Eligible patients will be sent a booking link, or they can call the surgery now to book an appointment.
+Eligible patients will have been sent a booking link.
+But if you haven't yet received an invite and think you should have, please call the surgery now to book an appointment.

 We can offer flu only appointments during the week, however the COVID vaccine can only be delivered on the above dates as we can’t store the vaccine on site.